 Kanthari is difficult to find in supermarket or other vegetable shop because it is considered some what native fruit in Kerala.
 All the native varieties are looked down by officials and the whole community.
-But Kanthari also has a different issue; It is very labor intensive to harvest and production is very low as compared to other chillies.
+But Kanthari also has a different issue; It is very lobar intensive to harvest and production is very low as compared to other chillies.

-* Kanthari helps in increasing appetite by stimulating the gut and is very effective in controlling flatulence.
+- Kanthari helps in increasing appetite by stimulating the gut and is very effective in controlling flatulence.

-* Some also claim it makes you extremely alert.
+- Some also claim it makes you extremely alert.

-Green or ripe chilies can be used for cooking or can be eaten raw with other dishes.
+Green or ripe chillies can be used for cooking or can be eaten raw with other dishes.
 In Kerala christian community(specially farmers) eat them a lot mostly with kappa(cassava) or in the form of thenga chammanthi(coconut chutney).

-This is a perennial plant bearing chilies through out the year if taken care(expect for a few months).
+This is a perennial plant bearing chillies through out the year if taken care(expect for a few months).
 Plant reaches a height of 1.5 to 2 meters.
 They are shade loving plants and need regular supply of water.
 It with withstand direct sunlight if adequate water is supplied but may not fruit.

 If you ignore this plant after sowing.
 During summer months leaves will wither and plant will go into hibernation, provided it is in open ground and not in a flower pot.
 When it starts to rain this plant will get back in action.
 This plant lives for 6 to 7 years.
 However after 3 to 4 years production may drop.

 It is ideal for inter cropping with coconut and other plantation as kanthari does not need direct sunlight.
 If the plant gets damaged because of coconut or other tree branches falling on the plant; it will grow back provided the lower portion of the steam is intact.